oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

-Verifiers can check the authenticity of the data in the Verifiable Credentials and optionally enforce Holder Binding, i.e., ask the Holder to prove that they are the intended holder of the Verifiable Credential by proving possession of a cryptographic key referenced in the credential.
+Verifiers can check the authenticity of the data in the Verifiable Credentials and optionally enforce Holder Binding, i.e., ask the Holder to prove that they are the intended holder of the Verifiable Credential, for example, by proving possession of a cryptographic key referenced in the credential.
 This process is further described in [@!I-D.ietf-oauth-selective-disclosure-jwt].